Discovery & Enrichment Series

 We started our Discovery & Enrichment Series a few years ago, and it has exploded in popularity.
 Sign-up for these presentations, as with all of our initiatives, is done through the master calendar on the Library Website.

-• FDA and New Drug Development: Past, Present and Future, Oct.1.
-Presented by Dr. Lindsay McNair, M.D.
+• The FDA and New Drug Development: Past, Present, and Future

 • Brewster Schools: A Legacy of Learning.